ssukhgit/NST/README.md

 # Neural Style Transfer with WCT & CycleGAN
 This project combines state-of-the-art neural style transfer techniques using both [PytorchWCT](https://github.com/sunshineatnoon/PytorchWCT)  and [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)  to produce impressive style transfer results.
-An interactive demo of the project is deployed on [Streamlit](https://styletransferwctcyclegan.streamlit.app/) .
+An interactive demo of the project is deployed on [Streamlit](https://styletransferwctcyclegan.streamlit.app/).

+A video demo can be found on [Youtube](https://youtu.be/-7Ehs1EDUq8).

 ## Overview

 This project integrates two powerful approaches: